draqist/draqist/README.md

 ## 👇 &nbsp;Current project

 I'm currently working on [NewsHive](https://newshive.live).
 An online up-to-date website where you get the latest information about news around the world.
-It's built with Typescript, Chakra-UI and Framer Motion. and I'd love for you to go check it out and give feedback
+It's built with Nextjs. with Typescript, Chakra-UI and Framer Motion. and I'd love for you to go check it out and give feedback

 ![img](https://i.ibb.co/Z1QT3sf/newshive.png)